jonnonz1/nz-statute-book/acts/public/1964/social-security-act-1964.md

 (2) The benefits referred to in subsection (1) are a domestic purposes benefit, an independent youth benefit, an invalid's benefit, a sickness benefit, an unemployment benefit, and a widow's benefit.

 ### 74A Persons unlawfully resident or present in New Zealand
-(1) A person who is— shall not be entitled to receive a benefit, but the chief executive may grant an emergency benefit under section 61 of this Act or temporary additional support under section 61G, or may continue, under section 23 of the Social Security (Working for Families) Amendment Act 2004, a special benefit already granted to any such person if the chief executive is satisfied that the person is either—
+(1) A person who is—shall not be entitled to receive a benefit, but the chief executive may grant an emergency benefit under section 61 of this Act or temporary additional support under section 61G, or may continue, under section 23 of the Social Security (Working for Families) Amendment Act 2004, a special benefit already granted to any such person if the chief executive is satisfied that the person is either—
   (a) Unlawfully resident or present in New Zealand; or (b) Lawfully resident or present in New Zealand but only by virtue of—
     (i) A visitor's permit; or